 Vibration therapy is quickly gaining popularity for its ability to lessen the symptoms of peripheral neuropathy, including pain.
-This simple and easily device used by doctors is also a good option for natural home treatment.
+This simple and easy device used by doctors is also a good option for natural home treatment.

 Just as neuroscience has found that cells in your peripheral nervous system can regenerate as long as there is enough life left in them, researchers are also discovering new ways to promote healing them.

 Vibration is one of these new ways that has been found to help the body’s own nerve healing mechanisms.
-Vibration therapy works by sending vibratory pulses through your body.
+Vibration therapy works by sending vibration pulses through your body.
 These pulses cause your muscles to expand and contract, similar to how they would during exercise.
 As a result, you get with vibration therapy a similar type of stimulation and benefit as with exercise.

 Vibration does not replace the benefits obtained by raising your heart rate with real exercise, but sometimes nerve damage makes exercising more challenging and even more dangerous than it might normally be.